kbnewlon/100-days-of-code/log.md

 **Today's Progress** Troubleshooting the node error still.
 Figured out the error and got my Google Books App running again.

 **Thoughts** So apparently homebrew has a broken node package.
 So I uninstalled node and npm and downloaded them from node.js website.
+Now that my Google Books app will run I'm starting to work on the search bar onChange functionality.

 **Successes** Successful day.
 App runs again!